Published on 13 December 2021

 Walk Uphill

 Compared to walking on a flat surface, walking on an elevation challenges your body and burns more calories.
-It also works your legs, glutes, and calves in a different way, which is better for muscle conditioning and growth.
+It also works your legs, glutes, and calves differently, which is Better for muscle conditioning and growth.
 Start with a mild slope and gradually raise it if you're not used to walking on an incline.
-If you want to walk outside, find a location where you may begin your walk by walking uphill and end it by walking downhill.
+If you want to step outside, find a location where you may begin walking uphill and end it by walking downhill.

 Carry Weights Or Wear Wrist Weights

-While you're walking, keep your arms occupied.
-During your walk, use free weights or wear wrist weights to tone your arms and burn more calories.
+While walking, keep your arms occupied.
+Use free or wrist weights to tone your arms and burn more calories during your walk.
 To avoid excessive pain or damage, make sure you're holding/lifting the weights with good form.

 Increase Your Speed

-Start walking quicker if you want to burn more calories and fat.
-The typical walking speed is roughly 2-3 miles per hour or about 20 minutes per mile.
+Start walking quicker (speed walking) to burn more calories and fat.
+The typical walking speed is 2-3 miles per hour or about 20 minutes per mile.
 Walking at a rate of 4 mph is recommended for weight loss.
 This equates to a mile time of 15 minutes.
-You'll burn about one-third more calories if you increase your speed from 3 to 4 mph.
+Increasing your speed from 3 to 4 mph will burn about one-third more calories.

-Walking is a low-impact, low-cost activity that can be done at any time of day and at your own pace.
-You can go for a walk without the risks associated with more rigorous forms of exercise.
+Walking is a low-impact, low-cost activity that can be done at any time of day and your own pace.
+You can walk without the risks associated with more rigorous forms of exercise.
 Walking is an excellent kind of physical activity for people who are overweight, elderly, or haven't exercised in a long time.
-Walking is essential for the development of the whole body and walking also leads to a healthy lifestyle.
+Walking is essential for developing the whole body, leading to a healthy lifestyle.